Back to National Guide

 Sydney-Specific Considerations

-Sydney's compact urban blocks and diverse housing make outdoor power installations more varied than in most other cities.
+Sydney's compact urban blocks and diverse housing stock make outdoor power installations more varied than in most other cities.

 Hiring a Licensed Electrician in NSW